 Apple and Google have both developed ready-to-use solutions to help users collect health and fitness data.

 Apple created HealthKit.
-Apple lets developers add HealthKit to iOS and watchOS apps to create a more integrated user experience while maintaining users’ privacy and control over their data.
+Apple lets healthcare app developers add HealthKit to iOS and watchOS apps to create a more integrated user experience while maintaining users’ privacy and control over their data.
 HealthKit is a framework designed for healthcare and fitness apps, allowing them to work together and collate their data in a single health application.

 Apple has three health-related products: HealthKit, ResearchKit, and CareKit.
 Each is designed with its own purpose.
 HealthKit allows users to track their fitness and medical data from their iOS devices and Apple watches.
 For example, a heart monitoring app and blood pressure tracking application could send information to each other from within HealthKit to develop a more comprehensive picture of a patient’s health, which is then sent to a physician via an application.
 Thus, HealthKit has the potential to help healthcare professionals track a patient’s health remotely and identify symptoms the moment they appear in order to improve patients’ outcomes.